jaydpather/FunctionalCrudForms/README.md

     * used to load or save data, but not for loading the UI
     * F#, .Net Core
     * uses RabbitMQ to call microservices
+      * only calls microservices, doesn't do any logic itself
+      * returns response from microservice back to client
   * __/microservices__ folder:
     * microservices that run on the back end
     * F#, .Net Core Console apps
     * uses RabbitMQ to return responses to back end web service
+    * all logic, loading, and saving, are done by microservices, not back end

 ## RABBIT MQ

 backend and microservices require RabbitMQ to be running:
   * to start RabbitMQ:
     * run RabbitMQ command prompt as administrator (from start menu)
     * run this command: rabbitmqctl start_app

 RabbitMQ Management Console:
   * http://localhost:15672/